obonaventure/cnp3/book/network/network.rst

 The BGP protocol :rfc:`4271` defines several types of messages that can be exchanged on a BGP session :
  - `OPEN` : this message is sent as soon as the TCP connection between the two routers has been established.
 It allows to initialise the BGP session and negotiate some options.
 Details about this message may be found in :rfc:`4271`
  - `NOTIFICATION` : this message is used to terminate a BGP session, usually because an error has been detected by the BGP peer
- - `UPDATE`: this message is used to advertise new or modified routes or to withdraw previsously advertised routes
+ - `UPDATE`: this message is used to advertise new or modified routes or to withdraw previously advertised routes
  - `KEEPALIVE` : when a BGP router has not sent an `UPDATE` message during the last 30 seconds, it shall send a `KEEPALIVE` message to confirm to the other peer that it is still up.
 If a peer does not receive any BGP message during a period of 90 seconds [#fdefaultkeepalive]_, the BGP session is considered to be down and all the routes learned over this session are withdrawn.